ppartha03/Dialogue-Probe-Tasks-Public/README.md

 The modified dataset containing the probe tasks and the script to generate the probe tasks can be found in `/dataset`

 ### Package Requirements
+We use python 3.6 for all the experiments in the paper.
 ```
 pip install requirements.txt
 ```